 Group Counseling & Workshops

-To get started with group counseling and workshops, your first visit will be a walk-in visit to receive an initial assessment from a mental health counselor.
+To get started with group counseling and workshops, your first visit will be an initial consultation to receive an assessment from a mental health counselor.

 What is group counseling?

 Group counseling is a therapy format that addresses personal issues through interpersonal interaction, psycho-education, and skills training.
 Group counseling can be a powerful tool for growth and change, through which students deepen their level of self-awareness, enhance their use of coping skills, increase their sense of self-acceptance, and reduce their feelings of isolation or anxiety.
 Students who join a therapy group have a unique opportunity to receive multiple perspectives, support, encouragement, and feedback from other individuals in a safe and confidential environment.

 What do groups look like?

 Our therapy groups are typically comprised of 6-10 members and 1-2 professional group leaders.
 They typically meet once a week for either 60 or 90 minutes.
 While some groups are only open for new members to join at the beginning of each semester, others are open for the duration of the semester and accept new members at any time.
 Some groups are ongoing from one semester to the next, and members can choose to continue to remain in a group for more than one semester if they find it beneficial.